rigelriva/Binary-Search-and-Bubble-Sort-SDD/UPDATED README.md

 ## How to install and run code:

-You can download this by downloading the zip file by pressing the **GREEN "CODE"** button and pressing **"Download ZIP"** or  you click **"binaryandbubble.py"** and download the raw file via the right-hand side download button
+You can download this by downloading the zip file by pressing the **GREEN "CODE"** button and pressing **"Download ZIP"** or  you click **"binaryandbubble.py"** and download the raw file via the right-hand side download button.

-After downloading binaryandbubble.py, you would need to download **[Visual Studio Code](https://code.visualstudio.com/Download)** as well as these CRUCIAL extensions for it to run:
+After downloading **binaryandbubble.py**, you would need to download **[Visual Studio Code](https://code.visualstudio.com/Download)** as well as these CRUCIAL extensions for it to run:
 * **Python**  v2024.2.1
 * **Pylance** v2024.3.2
 * **Python Debugger** v2024.2.0

-This provides a better view of the code within Visual Studio:
+A better view of the code within Visual Studio Code:
 * Prettier - Code formatter v10.4.0

-These are accessed and installed through the sidebar on the left of Visual Studio and going to 'Extensions' (or Ctrl + Shift + X)
+These are accessed and installed through the sidebar on the left of Visual Studio and go to 'Extensions' (or Ctrl + Shift + X).

 **NOTE: When running the code it may say that you need a Python Interpreter!
 Make sure you have one installed which can be solved by simply downloading [Python](https://www.python.org/downloads/) on your computer.**

+If done right, the code should appear as a pop-up window after pressing run.

 ## Manipulating the code and arrays: